Private equity fundraising: 8-step guide

 Step 6: Facilitate the due diligence process

 The work isn’t done just because the pitch is over.
 Once you’ve wowed investors with your presentation, it’s time to follow through with some impressive evidence.
-Interested investors will want to do due diligence, so having everything already prepared for them in a virtual data room is a huge plus.
+Interested investors will want to do due diligence, so having everything already prepared for them in a virtual data room is a huge plus (more on this below).

 Step 7: Negotiate partnership agreement